home

 I've always been an F2P player, and as a 14 year old, I didn't really have any capital to start trading with.
 I dug around and found a community offering 1 SOL (around $100 at the time) in a meme-making competition.
 I won essentially by actively chatting with the moderators of the competition.
 I really benefited from this humanity in crypto, and I'm grateful I had the opportunity to start any of this.

-I wanted to become a developer and I figured an internship would be the best way forward.
-Massive thanks to Josh C. for helping me learn dev.
-I literally just asked about random stuff and we gradually became friends over time.
+Much like in Albion I was no longer content with what was essentially labor.
+So, I learned to program.
+Many thanks to Josh C. for answering all of my many question.
 I also really appreciate Carlos N. for introducing me to Mert at Helius.
-I don't think I could've found a better place to start at.
-I ended up making a viral tweet about Helius and landed the internship.
+I don't think I could've found a better place to grow at this time.
+I ended up writing a guide that went viral about Helius and thus landed the internship.
 It helped that I didn't need or care about the money, and it almost felt like being paid $500 a month to learn about developer infrastructure.
-I do wish I did more technical stuff here, but I guess considering I was too shy to turn on my camera at standup, I was given a reasonable level of trust.

 I believe all these things contributed significantly to how I eventually made the million, and also how I lost it.
 Because I was deeply ingrained in the Solana community, I was sure Solana would thrive in a bull market.
 I also felt that learning to program lessened the impact of my portfolio's value on my self-worth, which perhaps made me more tolerant of risk.
 I thought (and maybe think) of money as no more than a number.
 I didn't really spend any of it.
 I simply found joy in winning trades and did it for fun.